-Business continuity is often described as just common sense.
-It is about taking responsibility for your business and enabling it to stay on course whatever storms it is forced to weather.
-It is about keeping calm and carrying on!
+Business continuity is about taking responsibility for your business and enabling it to stay on course, whatever it has to face.

 Any incident, large or small, natural, accidental or deliberate, can cause major disruption to your business.
-If you are not prepared, your business might suffer loss of income, of customers, of reputation, legal and regulatory penalties or even a complete failure of the business.
+If you're not prepared, your business could suffer loss of income, reputation or customers; you might face legal or regulatory penalties - or even a complete failure of the business.

-Business continuity is about building and improving resilience in your business; it is about identifying your key products and services and the most urgent activities that underpin them and then, once that analysis is complete, it is about devising plans and strategies that will enable you to continue your business operations and enable you to recover quickly and effectively from any type disruption whatever its size or cause.
+Business continuity begins with identifying your key products and services and your most urgent activities.
+Once you've established this, it's about devising plans and strategies to enable you to continue your business operations and recover quickly and effectively from any type of disruption.
 It gives you a solid framework to lean on in times of crisis and provides stability and security.

 A business impact analysis identifies the activities in your business operations that are key to its survival.
-These are referred to as critical business activities.
 You should consider things such as:

 - the records and documents you need everyday